 It Taix a Village: Saving A Legacy Business and Place

-The result is an HCM designation that is no more than salvage preservation and saves only two exterior signs and a wood bar top, not the Taix building itself.
+The result is an HCM designation that is no more than architectural salvage, not including the Taix building itself.
 This proposal was previously suggested by the owners (Holland Partner Group) of the Taix property and rejected by the Cultural Heritage Commission.

-The Council's final vote and Councilmember O'Farrell's motion not only dismisses Taix as a historic resource but greatly undermines the City's Historic-Cultural Monument (HCM) program and sets a dangerous precedent.
+The Council's final vote and Councilmember O'Farrell's motion not only dismisses Taix as a historic resource but greatly undermines the City's HCM program and sets a dangerous precedent.

 HCM designation is tied to historic buildings and places, not building fragments and salvage.
 The Conservancy believes this action is problematic on numerous levels for larger preservation efforts throughout Los Angeles.